smetj/pyseps/README.rst

 Setup
 -----
-Fork from github and run setup.py
+Clone from github and run setup.py
 You can download the bootstrap files from my experiments repo here: https://github.com/smetj/experiments/tree/master/pyseps